-This pink hummus is a stunning and delectable twist on the classic favorite.
+This pink lemon beet hummus is a stunning and delectable twist on the classic favorite.
 Learn how to create a visually captivating and incredibly flavorful pink hummus that's sure to become your new obsession with the star ingredient: beets!

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.